graphcore-research/bess-kge/README.md

 # BESS for KGE in PopTorch

-A library for Knowledge Graph Embedding models on IPU implementing the ditribution framework [BESS](https://arxiv.org/abs/2211.12281), with embedding tables stored in SRAM.
+A library for Knowledge Graph Embedding models on IPU implementing the ditribution framework [BESS](https://arxiv.org/abs/2211.12281), with embedding tables stored in IPU SRAM.

 See the [documentation](https://symmetrical-adventure-69267rm.pages.github.io/).